annenca/CAparity-problem/README.md

 This repository contains the candidate rules identified in the paper:

-**Exploring the Rule Space for the Parity Problem in Cellular Automata**
+**Exploring the rule space for the parity problem in cellular automata**

 ## Description